abhilashmishra1997/Shushrut-an-Online-Health-Care-System/README.md

 4. Communication over E-Mails, Text messaging facility, video conferencing

-5. Storage of the valuable patient's health information, like symptoms, illness and medicines in a proper format, so that it could be used for carrying out further research works
+5. Storage of the valuable health related information, like symptoms, illness and medicines in a proper format, so that it could be used for carrying out further research works

 6. Separate user-friendly interfaces for Doctors and Patients.